Godspeed You! Black Emperor

 Godspeed You!
-Black Emperor (sometimes abbreviated to GY!BE or Godspeed) is a Canadian post-rock band which originated in Montreal, Quebec in 1994.
+Black Emperor (sometimes abbreviated to GY!BE or Godspeed) is a Canadian post-rock collective that originated in Montreal, Quebec in 1994.
 The group releases recordings through Constellation, an independent record label also located in Montreal.

-After the release of their debut album in 1997, the group toured regularly from 1998 to 2003.
-Their second album, 2000's Lift Your Skinny Fists Like Antennas to Heaven, received critical acclaim and has been named as one of the best albums of the decade.
-In 2003, the band announced an indefinite hiatus in order for members to pursue other musical interests.
-In the intervening period, the group was occasionally rumored to have broken up, but finally reconvened for a tour which began in late 2010.
-Since reforming, they have released four more albums, the most recent being G_d's Pee at State's End! in April 2021.
+The group released their debut album F♯ A♯ ∞, in 1997 and toured regularly from 1998 to 2003.
+Their second album Lift Your Skinny Fists Like Antennas to Heaven (2000) received critical acclaim and has been named as one of the best albums of the decade.
+Then, following the release of Yanqui U.X.O.
+(2002), the band went on hiatus in 2003 to pursue other musical interests.

+The band was rumored to have broken up, but reformed in 2010.
+Their first post-reunion album 'Allelujah!
+Don't Bend!
+Ascend!
+(2012) won the 2013 Polaris Music Prize.
+This was followed by Asunder, Sweet and Other Distress (2015), Luciferian Towers (2017), G_d's Pee at State's End!
+(2021) and No Title as of 13 February 2024 28,340 Dead (2024).

-The band has gained a dedicated cult following and remains very influential in the post-rock genre.
+The band has a dedicated cult following and is renowned for being influential in the post-rock genre.
 Their music, mainly instrumental in nature, has been noted for its contrasts between ambient soundscapes and chaotic crescendos; use of field recordings and spoken word monologues; and focus on dystopian, anarchist and anti-war themes.
-In September 2013, their fourth album and their comeback release after 10 years, 'Allelujah!
-Don't Bend!
-Ascend!, won the 2013 Polaris Music Prize.

-One of the band's best known songs, "East Hastings", from their 1997 album F♯ A♯ ∞, was used in the 2002 film 28 Days Later.
-However, it does not appear on the film's soundtrack because the rights to the song could not be obtained.
+Members of the group have formed a number of side projects, including Thee Silver Mt.
+Zion Memorial Orchestra & Tra-La-La Band, Fly Pan Am, Hrsta, Esmerine, and Set Fire to Flames.